so-t/manse/Project Manse Notes/Idea Dump.md

 -  Figure out if it's possible to pass a get function into the inventory display so that a custom get function for the object name can be supplied at creation (delegate?)

-- tilted-circular inventory screen with horizontal scrolling, similar to that in Tomb Raider
+- ~~Tilted-circular inventory screen with horizontal scrolling, similar to that in Tomb Raider

 - Staircase that opens into the floor
   ![[LVhgFsm.jpg]]